milador/RaspberryPi-Joystick/SOFTWARE_SETUP.md

  ### Option 2

 1. Download/Clone project repository in your computer
-2. Enter the "Insall" directory
+2. Enter the "Install" directory
 3. Open install_windows.bat file with a text editor
 4. Change the ip address and set your raspberry pi local ip address
 5. Set the raspberry pi password if it is no longer set to "raspberry"